BOAT-ocean-acoustics/fundamentals/boat_tutorials/conceptual/intro_first_level.md

 (conceptual-intro)=
 # Conceptual framework

-In this set of notebooks, we will develop a solid understanding of how to breakdown an ocean acoustics problem into distinct components that can each be analyzed separately.
-This approach provides a structured framework that will help us gain a holistic picture of the problem.
+In this tutorial, we will develop a solid understanding of how to breakdown an ocean acoustics problem into distinct components that can each be analyzed separately.
+This "systems" approach provides a structured framework that will help us gain a holistic picture of the problem.

 ## Learning goals